Why should I compete in BPC?

 Will BPC be virtual or in-person this year?

-- BPC 2022 will be a hybrid format.
-Both the Screening Round and Presentation Round will be done virtually followed by an in-person trade show, final presentation round, and awards dinner & ceremony.
+- BPC 2024 will be a hybrid format.
+Both the Screening Round and Presentation Round will be done virtually followed by an in-person trade show, final presentation round for Collegiate, Open and High School Leagues and awards dinner & ceremony.

 What are the different competition rounds?

 - Screening Round – Judges score a 1-page executive summary, the top 24 Collegiate and 5 Open League teams advance from the Screening Round to the Presentation Round

 - Presentation Round – Teams submit a full business plan, financial statements, and a pitch deck.
 Collegiate teams are divided into 5 leagues with an additional Open League for presentations.
 They will be scored on their plan and their pitch to a panel of judges.
 The top team from each presentation league will advance to the Final Presentation Round.
 The winner of the Open League is selected during this round but announced following all rounds of competition at the Awards Dinner.

 - Final Presentation Round – The top teams from each of the Collegiate Presentation Round leagues will pitch in person to a new panel of judges.

 - Screening Round – Judges score a 1-page executive summary and a 2-minute video, five teams will be selected to advance to the presentation round

 - Presentation Round – Teams submit a full business plan and present to a panel of judges.
 Teams are scored on their written plan and their presentation.